WICG/view-transitions/explainer.md

 }
 ```

-CSS can be used to make changes to the automatic animation, or override `animation-name` to remove the default.
+CSS can be used to make changes to the default animation, or override `animation-name` to remove the default.

-### Web animation API
+### JavaScript access to elements

+So far the transition elements have been addressed by pseudo-element selectors, but JavaScript could be given access to the elements.
+This would be done via a shadow root.

+This isn't unusual, as developer currently use things like [`::placeholder`](https://developer.mozilla.org/en-US/docs/Web/CSS/::placeholder) to address things in a UA shadow root within `<input>`.
+We can't expose the shadow root within `<input>`, because the structure is non-standard, however, for transitions, the structure will be standardized, so it can be exposed.

 ```js
 // In Page-B